 In an interview with designboom, Simon describes the creative schools of thought which motive him:

-"Inspiration most often comes from literature, philosophy, film and fine art. very important are intellectual theories from F.E.
+“Inspiration most often comes from literature, philosophy, film and fine art. very important are intellectual theories from F.E.
 Gilles Deleuze, Gottfried Wilhelm Leibniz, Douglas R. Hofstadter or Samuel Beckett.
-I actually work on similar themes since I started doing art and I often take something up from art history or literature and try to continue the thought or the idea"All images and video courtesy of Simon Schubert.
+I actually work on similar themes since I started doing art and I often take something up from art history or literature and try to continue the thought or the idea”All images courtesy of Simon Schubert